Idia gopheri

 Research Status

 Very few observations exist (only 4 records on iNaturalist as of source date).
-Basic biology including larval diet specifics, site, and lifespan remain undocumented.
+Basic including larval diet specifics, site, and lifespan remain undocumented.

 Tags